Message Delivery Modes

 Persistent (Guaranteed)

-Persistent, or Guaranteed, messaging is a combination of: sending Persistent messages with proper publication confirmation handling, and at least once delivery.
+Persistent, or Guaranteed, messaging is a combination of: sending persistent messages with proper publication confirmation handling, and at least once delivery.
 And, equally important, Guaranteed messages are never lost.
 There are two aspects to Guaranteed messaging: Publishing Guaranteed Messages and Receiving Guaranteed Messages.

 Learn More: